DCAFOC/DCAF-Liveries/README.md

 ![alt text](https://imgur.com/ZitQ4uV.png)

-After, click Next > This is where you'll select the destination folder (Where you installed DCS) Also create a custom libery folder, where we'll tell the Livery Updater tool to install/update the Livery repo (I used my old OVGME Mods folder for simplicity)
+After, click Next > This is where you'll select the destination folder (Where you installed DCS)

+Also create a custom libery folder, where we'll tell the Livery Updater tool to install/update the Livery repo (I used my old OVGME Mods folder for simplicity)

 ![alt text](https://imgur.com/ZM5n53a.png)

-Finally once you've completed the download from running the Livery Updater tool, you'll see the folder appear in Open Mod Manager, just install it AND THAT'S IT!!!
+Finally once you've completed the download from running the Livery Updater tool, you'll see the folder appear in Open Mod Manager, just install it.

 ![alt text](https://imgur.com/j3QApiM.png)

+AND THAT'S IT!!!